Procurement

 This lever comes first because it’s the most powerful.
 However, it will also take the most time to enact.

-Why is the UI so critical to optimize costs?
-Because spend is like water.
-It follows the path of least resistance.
-Your end users want to comply with the processes, but unless they are intuitive and easy to use, stakeholders will become frustrated and seek an easier way.
+Your end users want to comply with your purchasing process, but if it’s not intuitive and easy to use, stakeholders will become frustrated and always seek an easier way.
 Often that means putting purchases on corporate credit cards and avoiding proper review.

 Purchases made without approvals lead to increased risk, purchases made without negotiation lead to higher prices, and contracts without review lead to sub-optimal terms.

-Improving the user experience is the best way to ensure procurement compliance.
-It can also be made easier with cost optimization tools that help stand up and automate processes, train users, and make benchmark data easily accessible.
 A process and experience that’s intuitive, simple, and helpful will drive adoption and increase stakeholder trust.
 The ideal, scalable scenario is one in which stakeholders work with you because they want to, not because they have to.

 Billions are wasted on SaaS shelfware every year.
 Those billions could be saved by companies understanding their usage and becoming more efficient.

-Many companies are tempted to cut down by simply determining whether a tool is used or not by using an SSO provider to determine the last login.
-While that’s a start, a much better method is to determine an acceptable ROI then restrict licenses to users who are meeting that ROI.
-For example, if a license is used to create videos that are shared with clients and the acceptable ROI is 5 videos per quarter, you would remove licenses from those who are below that threshold (or at least won’t commit to getting above that shredhold).
+An example: if a license is used to create videos that are shared with clients and the acceptable ROI is 5 videos per quarter, you would remove licenses from those who are below that threshold (or at least won’t commit to getting above that threshold).

 To elevate your utilization audit a step further, once you’ve identified tools that are being underused, look for duplicate and similar tools, and overutilization.
-From there, you have 3 options: Use it, lose it, or consolidate it.
+From there, you have 3 options: use it, lose it, or consolidate it.

-If a tool is being overused, it may be time to negotiate a different plan so you can avoid overages.
+• Use it: If a tool is being overused, it may be time to negotiate a different plan so you can avoid overages.
 If you’re planning to migrate to one tool and get rid of another, factor that into budget planning.

-If a tool is being underutilized, investigate the reason.
+• Lose it: If a tool is being underutilized, investigate the reason.
 Perhaps end users can live without this tool or use a different solution.
 The quickest path to cost reduction is getting rid of a tool altogether, so look for maverick spend as the first opportunity to rightsize.

-Similar and duplicative tools reduce your ability to negotiate volume discounts and make tracking utilization difficult.
+• Consolidate it: Similar and duplicative tools reduce your ability to negotiate volume discounts and make tracking utilization difficult.
 If multiple teams are using the same tool, consider negotiating an enterprise contract.
 If you identify different tools performing similar functions, gather stakeholder feedback and propose a migration strategy.

 Overspend